syazdian/WingTip/README.md

 3- Run the WingTip.Web project in visual Studio, with IIS it should run on the following port and address: https://localhost:44345/product

-4- open WingTip.Angular project and run ng serve
+4- open WingTip.Angular project and in the Terminal first run "npm i" to install the "node_module" folder 5- run "ng serve" and open "http://localhost:4200/"

-They should work fine!
+Enjoy!

 =============================================